 BEST THINGS TO DO IN BARMOUTH – CROSSING BARMOUTH BRIDGE

 Barmouth Bridge is a wooden railway viaduct spanning the Mawddach estuary.
 It carries the Cambrian Coast line which runs up the Cardigan Bay coast from Machynlleth to Pwllheli.
 A footpath runs alongside.
 It’s one of the loveliest train rides and best walks in Wales – less than 700 metres across, with astonishing scenery all around.
 You can also cycle across the bridge.
+Because if its stupendous setting, we think it’s up there with the most beautiful bridges in Europe.

 One option is walking from Barmouth to the next station, Morfa Mawddach, then catching the train back across.
 Try to find a seat on the right for the best view, which is inland to the mountains.